The Kekeli Program

 The main work of Rural Health Collaborative is training and supporting the Kekeli (Ki-keh-li) Women, a group of community health promoters working in rural communities of Ghana.
 The Kekeli Women live in these communities (and in many cases were born there) so they have a deep understanding of the needs and challenges they face.

 We invest in the Kekeli Women so that through their work they can become leaders in their communities.
 They are trained in a broad array of health education topics.
 Together, they help prevent disease so their communities can stay healthy and productive.
-There are currently 30 Kekeli Women across two districts in eastern Ghana.
+There are currently 49 Kekeli Women across two districts in the Volta Region of eastern Ghana.